Faworki/project-catwalk/TESTING_README.md

 Test files should be in the directory as the file they are testing or alternatively they can be kept in a directory called '__test__'.

-An example of a file structure with their tests
+An example of a file structure with tests

     client
     |-- components